 Eligible dependent children are eligible beginning with the semester coincident with or next following your effective date of full-time employment.
 The grant-in-aid applies only toward undergraduate credits only until a Penn State bachelor's degree is attained.
 The discount does not apply toward Master's level class or higher.
 Undergraduate classes for dependent children are not a taxable benefit.

 Employees wishing to use the tuition discount for themselves do not need to submit any forms.
 This will be an automatic process through the Bursar's office to apply the discount.

 Active employees applying for the grant-in-aid for an eligible dependent must use the Online Grant-in-Aid Form.

-NEW - The online form must be completed prior to EACH semester or summer session in which the grant-in-aid is to applied.
+The online form must be completed prior to EACH semester or summer session in which the grant-in-aid is to applied.
 Grant-in-aid will NOT be applied retroactively to previous semesters.